clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 Before deploying the ClusterLink, a few prerequisite steps should be completed:

 1. The fabric administrator should create the site certificates (public and private) and transfer them, along with the public CA certificate, to the site administrator.
 2. The site administrator should deploy the certificates as k8s secrets to the cluster.
+This step can be automated to reduce operator toll and chance of introducing errors.
 3. The site administrator should deploy the ClusterLink operator to the cluster and register ClusterLink Custom Resource Definition (CRD) class to the cluster.
+This step is not dependent on the previous two and can be done at the administrator's convenience.

-After completing all the prerequisites, the site administrator can deploy the ClusterLink CRD instance to the operator.
+After completing all the prerequisites, the site administrator can edit and apply a ClusterLink CRD instance to the operator.
 The operator will then create the ClusterLink components, including:

 * A ClusterLink dedicated namespace, which by default will be cl-operator-ns.
 * Deployment of ClusterLink controlplane components, including controlplane-pod, controlplane-service, and RBAC roles.
 * Deployment of ClusterLink dataplane components, including dataplane pods (single or multiple) and the dataplane-service.
-* Deployment of ClusterLink ingress, providing an external access point using load-balancer/node-port/gateway-API service."
+* Deployment of ClusterLink ingress, providing an external access point using load-balancer/node-port/gateway-API service.

 Overall, the ClusterLink deployment stages are:

 <img src="deployment.png" width="800" height="400" alt="ClusterLink Deployment Stages"/>

 The ClusterLink operator will have privileged permissions, allowing it to create a dedicated namespace and the ClusterLink components within.
-The ClusterLink components will be created in `clusterlink-system-ns`, and the control-plane will have privileged permissions within the namespace.
+The ClusterLink components will be created in the `clusterlink-system-ns``, and the control-plane will have privileged permissions within the namespace (for creating K8s services) and watch permissions in other namespaces.
 Additionally, the operator will create and update components in response to the CRD instance create or update actions.
 Once created or updated, the operator will not actively monitor the state of each component, assuming that any changes will be made only by privileged users.
 Furthermore, the operator will delete all components and the namespace of ClusterLink when the CRD instance is deleted.
 The ClusterLink deployment is limited to one instance per cluster.
 In the case of deploying more than one CRD instance, only the first one will be taken into account, and the others will be ignored.